Skip to main content

 Before you call chat()

 The server must be running.
-If you are not using a context manager you’ll need to manage the models lifecycle yourself:
+If you are not using a context manager, manage the model lifecycle yourself:

 from ramalama_sdk import RamalamaModel